 What is the law in KY about an insurance agent filing bankruptcy?

-The law in KY about an insurance agent filing bankruptcy says, if an insurance agent files bankruptcy in KY, your insurance will have no effect, and it will continue.
+The law in KY about an insurance agent filing bankruptcy says, if an insurance agent files bankruptcy in KY, it will have no effect on the policy owner, and it will continue.
 The insurance company would continue to pay for all insurance claims.

 What are income restrictions on filing Chapter 7 bankruptcy in KY?